HEPTACOM/heptaconnect-package-web-frontend/docs/examples/add-custom-twig-data.md

 ###### src/Middleware/AddCurrentTimeMiddleware.php

-`twig.`-prefix request attributes are forwarded as twig variables
+Request attributes that are prefixed with `twig.` are forwarded as twig variables.

 ```php
 <?php